 Champion: Nuclear Materials

-Martin O’Brien’s early career concentrated on research into wave heating and current drive in fusion plasmas, when he developed BANDIT-3D, then the leading code for modelling electron cyclotron wave heating of tokamaks.
+Martin O’Brien’s early career concentrated on research into wave heating and current drive in nuclear fusion plasmas, when he developed BANDIT-3D, then the leading code for modelling electron cyclotron wave heating of tokamaks.

 From 1996-2011 he was Fusion Programme Manager, reporting to the Culham Director and leading many interactions with the UK Government and EURATOM.
 In 2001-2003 he managed for Culham the transition from direct Government funding to Research Council (EPSRC) funding of the UK fusion programme.